 When does it start?

-The next program start date is December 1, 2018.
+The next program start date is in April 2019.
 We accept new cohorts to the Inside Track every third month.

 Who are the mentors?